glenliu/glenliu.github.io/finance/cfa/level3/SS15 AL.md

 ## h discuss the major issuers and suppliers of venture capital, the stages through which private companies pass (seed stage through exit), the characteristic sources of financing at each stage, and the purpose of such financing;

+Early:
-Early: Seed money => Prototype, startup funds => Product dev and marketing, First stage => manufacturing and sales
+- Seed money => Prototype,
+- Startup funds => Product dev and marketing,
+- First stage => manufacturing and sales

+Expansion:
-Expansion:  second stage, 3rd stage for further expansion; Mezzanine or bride financing => prepare for IPO
+- Second stage, 3rd stage for further expansion;
+- Mezzanine or bride financing => prepare for IPO

+Exit:
-Exit: IPO, merger, acquisition
+- IPO,
+- Merger, acquisition

 ## i compare venture capital funds and buyout funds;